 3. Eros International Media Ltd and Hindenburg Research:

-This case erupted on 6th June when the rating agency CRISIL suddenly downgraded Eros by 10 notches.
 The agency, apparently, woke up just as Hindenburg Research

 , a US-based forensic financial research firm, and an admitted short-seller of the stock in the international markets, was getting ready to put out an explosive research report.